prabhat903/Contact_App/Readme.txt

 Step 1. move to server folder (cd ./server) Please install the node module in 'server' directory Step 2. run npm install
 Step 3. npm start
+`you will get server is running at port 9000 db Connected` once you got this on console open your browser and hit 'http:/localhost:9000/'

 I have added the build out put of UI thus not needed to create it However if needed to build please follow the following.